Are your pork chops on ice? On average, an American eats about 1.5 pounds of pork each week.

-- While defrosting, keep on checking until it cooks evenly with no ice particles remaining.
+- While defrosting, keep checking until it cooks evenly with no remaining ice particles.
 But with a high-quality microwave, you’ll defrost without any compromise.

-- Make sure your defrost settings ate correct depending on the size of pork chops.
+- Make sure your defrost settings ate correctly depending on the size of the pork chops.

 If your microwave cooks one section of meat, leaving others frozen, trigger the defrost cycle by letting the chops sit for more than 2 minutes.